Norbert0924/Data_engineering_project/README.md

 # Operational layer

+My chosen dataset was from: https://raw.githubusercontent.com/Norbert0924/DE_SQL_CLASS/main/Global%20Superstore_original_dataset.csv

-In order to create my relational dataset I created the following tables:
+In order to create my relational dataset I created the following tables such as orders, customer and product.
+My analysis is based on these three tables in order to get better insight into the business.

 create schema assignment;
 use assignment;